iotaledger/cxc-slu-authenticity/slu-scripts/README.md

 npm run send-data
  --key_file: The key file used to encrypt/decrypt the data.
  --input_enc: The location of the encrypted device identity.
- --interval: Intervalmilliseconds during the data is written into the channel and send to the slu-status microservice.
+ --interval: Interval in milliseconds during the data is written into the channel and send to the slu-status microservice.
  --collector_base_url: The base url of the authenticity-collector microservice.
  --is_api_key: The api key of the integration services
  --is_base_url: The base url of the integration services